 These are workers who listen to information dictated by physicians and other medical professionals regarding patient histories.
 In addition to word processing skills, the job requires detailed knowledge of medical terminology, abbreviations, anatomy, physiology and pharmacology.
 While MOS certification alone is not a sufficient qualification for getting a job in this field, it may provide a competitive edge.
-The BLS reports job prospects for such workers are expected to be good in the decade ending in 2018, and mean annual earnings as of May 2008 were $32,960.
+The BLS reports job prospects for such workers are expected to be good in the 2012-2022 decade, and mean annual wages as of May 2014 were $35,580.

 Often combining artistic and writing skills with an eye for detail, desktop publishers create documents such as newsletters, books, magazines, newspaper pages and catalogs which are then created on printers or sent to professional printing companies.
 They may also design and edit websites.